S-Alif/test-sql/Readme.md

-**NOTE :** before everything you need have sql installed in your local computer
+**NOTE :** Before everything you need have sql installed in your local computer

 <hr>